-- 31.7 Checks and scrutineering shall be carried out by duly appointed officials who shall also be responsible for the operation of the parc fermé and who alone are authorised to give instructions to the Competitors. - 31.8 The stewards will publish the findings of the scrutineers each time cars are checked during the Event.
+- d) Require a Competitor to supply them with such parts or samples as they may deem necessary. - 31.6 The Race Director or the clerk of the course may require that any car involved in an accident be stopped and checked. - 31.7 Checks and scrutineering shall be carried out by duly appointed officials who shall also be responsible for the operation of the parc fermé and who alone are authorised to give instructions to the Competitors. - 31.8 The stewards will publish the findings of the scrutineers each time cars are checked during the Competition.
 These results will not include any specific figure except when a car is found to be in breach of the Technical Regulations.